forestryio/forestry.io/hugo/content/docs/editing/media-library.md

 #### Upload Folder

-Upload path where media uploads should be saved, relative to the root of your repository.
+Upload path defines where media uploads should be saved, relative to the root of your repository.

 * _Default:_ `/uploads/:year:/:month:/:day:/`